Procession of Our Lord of the Column/El Señor de la Columna

 Along the way, the statue will be greeted by purple and white paper flowers adorning every home, the colored and intricately cut banners called papel picado and balloons strung on wires across the road.

 Anyone willing to show respect is welcome to join the procession that marks the beginning of the events of Holy Week at any point along the route.
 As the group wends its way towards town, it stops now and then for prayers and hymns.
 Finally, it enters the northern edge of San Miguel, heading for the San Juan de Dios Church amid the deafening clang of church bells and, this being Mexico, the crash of fireworks.

 With the coming of Our Lord of the Column, the season of Semana Santa in San Miguel de Allende has begun!
-The next two weeks will see a long list of events of Holy Week.
+He stays for a little over two weeks, until the Wednesday after Easter

 Insider’s Tip: As dawn nears and the statue gets close to San Miguel, the best spots to watch are at the northern entrance to town (follow the crowd) or at San Juan de Dios Church, where a mass is celebrated at 8 am.

-This particular celebration began is 1812, when the people brought the statue from the church in hopes he would deliver the village from a raging epidemic.
-The tradition has been carried on every year since that time—over 200 years.
+This particular celebration began in 1823, when the people brought the statue from the church in hopes he would deliver the village from a raging epidemic.
+The tradition has been carried on every year since that time—nearly 200 years.

 For the next two weeks, El Señor de la Columna will be an important part many of the events of Holy Week, carried from church to church for various masses, then returned to San Juan de Dios until the season is over.
 Finally, three days after Easter, amid more fireworks and music, he’ll be carried home to Atotonilco.